Cunane, No. 3 NC State avoid upset, reach ACC title game

-NC State previously beat then-No. 1 ranked Louisville 74-60 last month on the road.
+Moore knows his team is going to need to play better Sunday against No. 5 Louisville if it hopes to repeat.
+The Cardinals beat Syracuse 72-59 in the other semifinal on Saturday.

+“We found a way to win, but I wouldn’t say we’re clicking by any means,” Moore said.
+“We’re going to have to match their intensity, and we’re going to have to execute a little bit better offensively and hopefully shoot the ball a little bit better because Louisville is going to score points.”

-Lorela Cubaj had a strong game with 17 points and 11 rebounds, and Lotta-Maj Lahtinen chipped in with 17 points and five assists for Georgia Tech, which led most of the second half but went cold down the stretch.
+Lotta-Maj Lahtinen chipped in with 17 points and five assists for the Yellow Jackets (15-8), who led most of the second half but went cold in the waning moments.

+Cunane finished 8 of 13 from the field and helped seal the win with two clutch free throws with 8.8 seconds left, finishing 7 of 8 from the foul line for N.C.
+State (19-2).

+“We were doing our best to contain her,” said Georgia Tech forward Lorela Cubaj, who finished with 17 points and 11 rebounds.
+“At the end of the day we’ve just got to do that for 40 minutes.
+The last four minutes were crucial and she showed up.”

-Georgia Tech (15-8) closed the first half on a 9-2 run to take a 33-28 lead into the locker room with Cubaj and Lahtinen combining for seven of those points.
-The Yellow Jackets would stretch the lead to 10 early in the fourth quarter with Cubaj cashing in on a spin move and Loyal McQueen knocking down a 3-pointer.
+Georgia Tech closed the first half on a 9-2 run to take a 33-28 lead into the locker room with Cubaj and Lahtinen combining for seven of those points.
+The Yellow Jackets would stretch the lead to 10 early in the fourth quarter.

-But the Wolfpack didn’t panic, finally taking the lead with 2:27 left behind 3s from Kai Crutchfield and Jakia Brown-Turner and back-to-back baskets in the low post from Cunane, who finished 8 of 13 from the field.
+But the Wolfpack didn’t panic, taking the lead with 2:27 left behind 3s from Kai Crutchfield and Jakia Brown-Turner and back-to-back baskets in the low post from Cunane.

-Cunane helped seal the win with two clutch free throws with 8.8 seconds left, finishing 7 of 8 from the foul line.

 Cunane, who grew up near Greensboro, is in the midst of another terrific ACC Tournament.
 She had a game-high 27 points and nine rebounds in a 68-55 win over Virginia Tech in the quarterfinals, connecting on 10 of 15 shots from the floor and going 7 of 8 from the foul line.